Harris says she ‘will not be silent’ on Gaza suffering while telling Netanyahu to get ceasefire deal done - KESQ

 “Israel has a right to defend itself and how it does so matters.
 What has happened in Gaza over the past nine months is devastating,” Harris, the presumptive Democratic presidential nominee, told reporters in remarks after her meeting with Netanyahu in Washington.

+Israel’s war on Hamas in Gaza, launched in the wake of the October 7 attacks has triggered a humanitarian crisis, displacing almost all of the Strip’s 2 million population and reduced swathes of the territory to rubble.

 “The images of dead children and desperate hungry people fleeing for safety, sometimes displaced for the second, third or fourth time.
 We cannot look away in the face of these tragedies.
-We cannot allow ourselves to become numb to the suffering and I will not be silent,” she continued.
+We cannot allow ourselves to become numb to the suffering and I will not be silent,” Harris said.

 Harris’ comments provided the clearest explanation yet of her views on the conflict as she works to balance the issue that has not only divided the country but caused friction within the Democratic Party.
 Harris echoed Biden’s repeated comments about America’s “ironclad support” and “unwavering commitment” to Israel, but she conveyed a forcefulness on ending the war.